Training Jiu Jitsu Without Health Insurance: A Cautionary Tale of Injuries and the Importance of Coverage.

 Affordable Protection for Jiu Jitsu Athletes:

-Contrary to popular belief, comprehensive insurance coverage for Jiu Jitsu practitioners is not an exorbitant expense.
-Our tailored insurance programs start at just $25 per month, and they also include accidental death life insurance for your family, providing holistic protection both on and off the mats.
+Contrary to popular belief, comprehensive insurance coverage for Jiu Jitsu practitioners that cover their injuries from bjj traiing is not an exorbitant expense.
+The insurance programs that cover injuries and accidents for individuals (whether they grappler or not) start at around $25 per month and some of the programs include accidental death life insurance, providing an extra layer of financial protection for your loved ones.
+These coverage typically will cover you for injuries that happen both on and off the mats.

 Conclusion: